 Having a study plan is one important aspect that helps in an excellent organization as well as creating a sense of accountability in your learning process.
 Online learning students need a study plan for the purpose of instilling self-discipline and creating determination due to the absence of tutors and instructors who often act as reminders.

 List of skills required for writing a Study Plan Essay:

 1. Why did you choose to study abroad in your accepted program?

 This question allows for an explanation of the reasons why you wish to study abroad.
 It gives you an opportunity of explaining why a chosen destination is special and what attracted you there.
-It is a good platform of talking about a country’s valued education system and the cultural aspect that drove you to choose there.
+It is a good platform for talking about a country’s valued education system and the cultural aspect that drove you to choose there.

 2. What is your utmost educational objective?